DiegoAG0708/holbertonschool-low_level_programming/README.md

-# holbertonschool-low_level_programming

-This repository contains foundational projects for learning low-level programming in C. It covers essential topics such as compilation, memory management, shell scripting, and coding style.
-Each folder represents a focused module designed to build strong habits in writing efficient, readable, and portable code.
-All projects follow strict compliance with the Betty coding style.
+holbertonschool-low_level_programming is a collection of projects focused on learning the fundamentals of low-level programming in C. It includes exercises on compilation, memory management, shell scripting, and coding style.
+All code is written to comply with the Betty linter and tested on Ubuntu 20.04 LTS.
+Each folder represents a different learning module designed to build strong programming habits and deepen understanding of how computers execute code.